Why is communication important?

 Tools: Community-wide letters; Surveys; Combination of all of the above

-Critical to gaining consensus and ultimately getting a proposal approved by the homeowners is clear communication on a widespread basis.
-The Association needs to lay the foundation prior to asking for formal approval, and use a variety of communication tools in doing so.
+Clear communication on a widespread basis is critical to gaining consensus and ultimately getting a proposal approved.
+The association needs to lay the foundation prior to asking for formal approval, and use a variety of communication tools in doing so.
 A single article in the newsletter, with nothing more, is a one-way form of communication.
 It does not allow the homeowners to ask questions, provide feedback and identify concerns, all of which are necessary for consensus-building and ultimate approval.

 A community-wide letter is a great starting point.
 The letter can clarify the specific proposal and its benefits, provide options or alternatives, establish the board’s duty to address the matter and its commitment to resolving the matter, and solicit input and questions from the homeowners.